JeremiahKaren/35percent.github.io/_posts/2019-05-30-old-kent-rd-malt-street-development-berkeley-homes.md

 ![](http://35percent.org/img/maltstar.jpg)

 Even the Mayor's Stage 1 [planning report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!haTo0z2rc9BKNsdNgCZODw%3d%3d!%7d%7d%7d) avoids using the term 'social rent' and instead describes the proposed tenure as 'low-cost rent' (para 33) .
 This is yet another affordable housing label, newly introduced by the Mayor's draft New London Plan, where it is defined to include London Affordable Rent, as well as social rent.
-The London Tenants Federation has given evidence to the Mayor that there is a 45% difference between LAR and council rent, while GLA has conceded in the Plan's public examination that there is a 14% difference in new build LAR/social rent.
+The London Tenant's Federation has given evidence to the Mayor that there is a 45% difference between LAR and council rent, while GLA has conceded in the Plan's public examination that there is a 14% difference in new build LAR/social rent.

 The [S106 draft heads of terms document](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!CQmOQKOASqZFZSaVyAtPJA%3d%3d!%7d%7d%7d) says that the exact tenure of the affordable housing will not be decided until after the application is approved: